NaiNonTH/Bushy-Leaves-For-Faithful-32x/Readme.txt

 INFORMATION...
-  This pack is meant to be used with the Compliance 32x Resource Pack.
+  This pack is meant to be used with the Faithful 32x Resource Pack.
 Using this resource pack with the other resource pack may result in an odd-looking.
 VERSIONS...
-  1.14 to 1.19
+  1.14 to 1.19.3

- **IF THERE'S AN INCOMPATIBLE WARNING, JUST IGNORE IT.
-IT WILL BE FINE**
+ **IF THERE'S AN INCOMPATIBLE WARNING, JUST IGNORE IT; IT WILL BE FINE**

 HOW TO INSTALL...